MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/finance-operations-integration-create-wo.md

 ---
 title: Create a work order using the integration
-description: Create a work order in Dynamics 365 Field Service when using the finance and operations integration ms.date: 03/26/2024 ms.topic: overview ms.author: jacoh
+description: Create a work order in Dynamics 365 Field Service when using the finance and operations integration. ms.date: 03/26/2024 ms.topic: overview ms.author: jacoh